Lumbar Spinal Fusion (Arthrodesis)

-- Bone is taken from the pelvic bone or from a bone bank.
+- Bone is taken from elsewhere in your body or obtained from a bone bank.
+Or sometimes human-made bone is used.
 The bone is used to make a bridge between vertebrae that are next to each other.
 This bone graft helps new bone grow.

 - Metal implants are usually used to hold the vertebrae together until new bone grows between them.

 After surgery, you will have a short hospital stay.

 Bed rest usually isn't needed while you recover at home.

 Your doctor may recommend that you wear a back brace while you recover.